 E-mail policy: All Western University students are required to have an @uwo.ca e-mail account.
-The instructor will only respond to e-mails sent from a Western University account, that clearly identify the sender, and have "POL 9523" in the subject line.
+The instructor will only respond to e-mails sent from your Western University account.
 The instructor will not accept assignments by e-mail.